jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_04_data_warehouse_using_apache_spark.md

     > [!WARNING]: You may receive the message "TenantId 'xxxxxx-xxxx-xxxx-xxxx' contains more than one active subscription.

-6. Execute the following.
-You will be directed to the browser to sign into your Azure account.
-Once you have signed in, move to the next step:
+6. You will be directed to the browser to sign into your Azure account.
+Once you have signed in, move to the next step.
+Execute the following:

     ```powershell
     az login